cyberbotics/webots/docs/discord/technical-questions.md

 With the fixed/updated version not anymore, you will just have to set it as root node and set the 'staticBasis' field to ``TRUE``.

-##### Luftwaffel 03/26/2020 13:31:05
+##### Simon Steinmann [Moderator] 03/26/2020 13:31:05
 Is there a reason then, to have the robotic arm proto inside of a generic robot node?

 thank you 🙂

 ##### David Mansolino [cyberbotics] 03/26/2020 12:48:46
-HI `@Luftwaffel`, in the development version of Webots we added a few weeks ago a new field allowing you to attach the robot to the environment:
+HI `@Simon Steinmann`, in the development version of Webots we added a few weeks ago a new field allowing you to attach the robot to the environment:

 [https://github.com/cyberbotics/webots/pull/1349](https://github.com/cyberbotics/webots/pull/1349)